silogy-io/smelt/README.md

       - echo "test3"
 ```

-otl files can be validated via `otl validaite tests.otl.yaml #replace with the path to your command file`.
+smelt files can be validated via `smelt validaite tests.smelt.yaml #replace with the path to your command file`.

-To execute all tests in a file, execute `otl execute tests.otl.yaml`
+To execute all tests in a file, execute `smelt execute tests.smelt.yaml`